Introduction

 Have you ever wanted to visualize dependencies between functions for a group of R packages you have developed?

-Then try using {pkgdepR}!
+Then try using {pkgdepR}

-{pkgdepR} takes any number of (correctly compiled) R packages and finds the links between all of the function in those namespaces.
+takes any number of (correctly compiled) R packages and finds the links between all of the function in those namespaces.

 About

-Why create {pkgdepR}?
+Why create {pkgdepR}

-{pkgdepR} was created to solve a particular problem I had faced when developing interrelated R packages within organizations.
+was created to solve a particular problem I had faced when developing interrelated R packages within organizations.
 Oftentimes, I would want to see (visually) how all the functions in one package interacted with all the functions in another package.

 This was particularly useful in managing the function dependencies across a large code base of R packages.

-How does {pkgdepR} work?
+How does {pkgdepR}

-{pkgdepR} simply takes as an argument a vector of package names (that should already be on the search path) and explores how each of the functions in each of the namespaces interact.
+simply takes as an argument a vector of package names (that should already be on the search path) and explores how each of the functions in each of the namespaces interact.
 It does this in two stages:

-• Getting all intra-package function dependencies for each package; and
+- Getting all intra-package function dependencies for each package; and

-• Getting all inter-package function dependencies for each combination of packages.
+- Getting all inter-package function dependencies for each combination of packages.

 Each defined name in a particular package’s namespace that is also a function is then decomposed.
 From this decomposition, if any function is found to be called within its contents, then a link is created.
-To properly identify distinct name calls, a search is done for a package tag preceding the name (i.e. ::).
-If no tag exists, then a search for an imported function is conducted.
-On the other hand, if the function name is already declared in the primary namespace, then it is obviously that function being called.
+To properly identify distinct name calls, a search is done for a package tag preceding the name (i.e. ::

 If a function is ambiguously called (without a package tag or not being explicitly imported from another namespace) then it is deliberately ignored in the linkage.
 This is because the linkage would be environment-dependent and would change depending on the contents of the search path in that particular session.

-S3 methods for {pkgdepR} objects
+S3 methods for {pkgdepR}

-{pkgdepR} makes use of the fantastic visNetwork package for creating an interactive network visualization of the functions present in R packages.
+makes use of the fantastic visNetwork package for creating an interactive network visualization of the functions present in R packages.

 All implemented methods for this class are: